REAL ESTATE MYTHS VERSUS FACTS

 Real Estate Myths versus Facts

-Since joining Royal LePage Canada as a Financial Analyst in 2017, I have been fortunate to learn from the best and brightest about many aspects of the Canadian housing market: common valuation techniques used in residential and commercial transactions, brokerage business models and the federal and provincial legislations that shape organized real estate, and the major brands that drive sales activity in various markets across our country.
+Since joining Royal LePage in 2017, I have been fortunate to learn from the best and brightest about many aspects of the Canadian housing market: common valuation techniques used in residential and commercial transactions, brokerage business models and the federal and provincial associations that shape organized real estate, and the major brands that drive sales activity in various markets across our country.
 Along the way, when speaking with friends and family about the popular topic of real estate, I’ve encountered many commonly-held beliefs that deserve clarification.
 In order to be less stressed and more in control of your real estate endeavors, here are a few facts that ought to be known by everyone.

 Agents that Offer Discounted Commission Rates Provide Discounted Services

-Home prices in Canada have gone up by nearly 50% over the last 5 years, while technological advances have made certain aspects of a realtor’s job streamlined and more effective.
+Home prices in Canada have appreciated substantially since Covid-19, while technological advances have made certain aspects of a realtor’s job streamlined and more effective.
 By leveraging technology such as digital 3D home tours, online advertising across various real estate websites, and paperless contracts, current home prices mean commission rates can be lower while still providing best-in-class client services and results.
 No two clients are the same.
 Some require premium service for their home transaction, while others are comfortable taking a more hands-on approach.
 Others skip using a realtor altogether and deal in the For-Sale-by-Owner market (think Kijiji, Facebook Marketplace, and homemade lawn signs).
 Depending on your specific needs, many best-in-class realtors provide cashback to buyers and discounted seller commission rates.
 Get in touch if you’d like to learn more or get a referral.

 A Good Realtor is a Busy One